35 Sights in Wiesbaden, Germany (with Map and Images)

 Show sight on map

-The Memorial for the Murdered Jews of Wiesbaden, colloquially also known as the Michelsberg Memorial or Remembrance by Name in Wiesbaden, the capital of Hesse, is a memorial to the Jewish victims of the Holocaust from Wiesbaden during the Nazi era.
+The Memorial to the Murdered Jews of Wiesbaden, colloquially also known as the Michelsberg Memorial or Commemoration by Name in Wiesbaden, the capital of Hesse, is a memorial to the Jewish victims of the Holocaust from Wiesbaden during the National Socialist era.

 Wikipedia: Namentliches Gedenken (DE)